 Step 1

-Stand facing a bench (or high step or sturdy chair), both feet pointing forward.
-Place your left foot up on the bench, with your foot planted past your knee (angle of knee bend is more than 90 degrees).
+Stand facing a bench or a sturdy chair, with feet pointing forward.
+Place your left foot on the bench, ensuring your knee angle is greater than 90 degrees.

 Step 2

-Slowly shift your weight forward toward the foot on the bench, until you feel some stretch on the front of the right hip (you may also feel some stretch in your right calf).
-Hold for 30-45 seconds, repeat the stretch on the opposite side.
+Shift your weight forward toward the foot on the bench, feeling a stretch in the front of your right hip (you may also feel a stretch in your right calf).
+Hold for 30-45 seconds, then repeat on the opposite side.

 Strengthening